pogisanpolo/SteamDeckAsCemuGamepad/Readme.md

 Make sure your Steam Deck and your host are on the same network.

 ### Motion controls used to work, but don't work anymore.
 It's possible your Steam Deck's IP address has changed.
+We're going to remove the DSUController we've set up, and replace it with a new one with your Deck's new IP address.

 1. Go to Options > Input settings
 2. Under the Controller dropdown, select the DSUController, then click on -.